solana-labs/solana/docs/src/cli/choose-a-cluster.md

   * Devnet may be subject to ledger resets
   * Devnet typically runs a newer software version than Mainnet Beta
   * Devnet may be maintained by different validators than Mainnet Beta
- * Devnet is upgraded automatically on the last Monday of each month.
+ * Gossip entrypoint for Devnet: `devnet.solana.com:8001`
- * Entrypoint URL for Devnet: `https://devnet.solana.com`
+ * RPC URL for Devnet: `https://devnet.solana.com`

 #### Testnet (Tour de SOL Cluster)
 * Testnet is where we stress test recent release features on a live